 Auto loans and credit card lines become available to individuals in bankruptcy almost immediately after the bankruptcy filing.
-Again, this is due to the improvement in the income-to-debt ratio, which predicts a better ability to repay.
+Again, this is due to the improvement in the debt-to-income ratio, which predicts a better ability to repay.

 Landlords would not lease to individuals who have been through bankruptcy.

 Landlords would lease to anyone for as long as their lease cannot be included in a bankruptcy.
 Therefore, landlords prefer to enter into leases with folks who have completed the bankruptcy process rather than such who are about to start it.
 In some cases, landlords will wait until after the bankruptcy discharge has been issued before entering into a lease with the bankruptcy filer.
 Although bankruptcy will discharge prior eviction balance, it will not delete them from public record.
 Prior eviction judgments may be a disadvantage when looking to rent.